Charlie9009/CI_MS1_MYGYM/README.md

 * **Contact section**

     * At the top of the page there is a heading to reasure the user they are on the contact page.
-    * Beneath the header to the left there is a container with contact information and a price tag for membership in MyGym.
+    * Beneath the header to the left there is a container with contact information and a price tag for the membership in MyGym.
-    * To the right of contact information there is a container with a question form if a user would have any questions.
+    * To the right of contact information there is a container with a question form if a user has any questions.
         * When on smaller devices these two container stacks on top of eachother.
     <img src="docs/features/f_contact.jpg">